|Sumas A.C. Church||

 For those who choose, you may give to the ministry of SACC through a credit card, debit card or a PayPal account by clicking on this button.

 As you go north into Sumas on Highway 9 towards the Canadian Border, the Church is located on your right at the corner of Cherry (Highway 9) and Front St. Turn east on Front; the parking lot entry is at the east end of the building.

 125 Front Street,

 Nursery is available during the service for birth through age 4.
 We also have children's church from ago 5 to grade 4.
 Sunday evening is a middle school youth group for grades 5-8.

 Jesus is waiting for you to accept the forgiveness of sins that he made possible by dying on the cross.

 The Clothesline is a free clothing bank.
-It is now closed for the season but will open again in September.
+It is open Saturdays from 10 to noon

 Paper Products continues all year on the 3rd Wed. of the month, 10 to noon.
 Recipients must be residents of Sumas on food stamps & no cash benefits.